cgoncalves/cumulus_topology_converter/documentation/README.md

 2. This information is stored in a variables datastructure.
 (View this datastructure using the "python ./topology_converter.py [topology_file] -dd" option)
 3. A jinja2 template "Vagrantfile.j2" (stored in the /templates directory) is used to render a Vagrantfile based on the variables datastructure.

+###Functional Defaults
+Functional defaults provide basic options for memory and OS when using pre-defined functions.
+Presently the functional defaults are defined as follows but can be overwritten by manually specifying the associated attribute.

+**For Functions:** "oob-switch" "exit" "spine" "leaf"

+**Functional Defaults are:**
+* os="CumulusCommunity/cumulus-vx"
+* memory="300"

+**For Functions:** "oob-server" and "host"

+**Functional Defaults are:**
+* os="boxcutter/ubuntu1604"
+* memory="500"

+Note: See more information about what functions are used for in the [Faked Devices](#faked-devices) and [Boot Ordering](#boot-ordering) sections.

 ##Optional Features (Everything Else)